lynxthecat/adblock-lean/README.md

 This mode can be used to implement parental control or similar functionality while also adblocking inside the allowed domains.
 It can be enabled by setting the config option `whitelist_mode` to `1`.
 In this mode all domain names will be resolved to 127.0.0.1, except for domains (and their subdomains) included in local and/or downloaded allowlists.
 In this mode, if blocklists are used in addition to allowlists, subdomains which are included in the blocklists and which are subdomains of allowed domains - will be blocked (with the 'nx domain' response).

 For example, if the an allowlist has this entry: `google.com` and a blocklist has this entry: `ads.google.com`, and `whitelist_mode` is set to `1`, then `ads.google.com` will be blocked, while `google.com` and `mail.google.com` (and any other subdomain of `google.com` which is not included in the blocklist) will work.

+Note that in this mode, the test domains (specified via the option `test_domains`) will be automatically added to the allowlist in order for the checks to pass.
+You can use empty string in that option - this will bypass that check and block the default domains (google.com, microsoft.com, amazon.com).

+Also note that in this mode by default the Github domains will be blocked, so the automatic update functionality will not work - unless you add github.com to the allowlist.

 ## User-configurable calls on success or failure